meshtastic/firmware/docs/software/device-api.md

 - No WantNodeNum / DenyNodeNum messages are kept
   A variable keepAllPackets, if set to true will suppress this behavior and instead keep everything for forwarding to the phone (for debugging)

+### A note on MTU sizes

+This device will work with any MTU size, but it is highly recommended that you call your phone's "setMTU function to increase MTU to 512 bytes" as soon as you connect to a service.
+This will dramatically improve performance when reading/writing packets.

-## Protobuf API
+### Protobuf API

 On connect, you should send a want_config_id protobuf to the device.
 This will cause the device to send its node DB and radio config via the fromradio endpoint.
 After sending the full DB, the radio will send a want_config_id to indicate it is done sending the configuration.

-## Other bluetooth services
+### Other bluetooth services

-This document focuses on the core mesh service, but it is worth noting that the following other Bluetooth services are also provided by the device.
+This document focuses on the core device protocol, but it is worth noting that the following other Bluetooth services are also provided by the device.

-### BluetoothSoftwareUpdate
+#### BluetoothSoftwareUpdate

 The software update service.
 For a sample function that performs a software update using this API see [startUpdate](https://github.com/meshtastic/Meshtastic-Android/blob/master/app/src/main/java/com/geeksville/mesh/service/SoftwareUpdateService.kt).